namebrandon/time-series-gen/readme.md

 ## Usage
 *Important* - The user data script in launch-ec2.py will assume you have two local NVME disks and will create an RAID 0 array.
 Unless you know how to configure this for your instance types, it is suggested you stay within the c5ad family of ec2 instance types.

+### Prerequisites
+* An environment is needed to launch the EC2 instance we'll be using for most of this effort.
+This environment needs Python 3 (this was built / tested with 3.6) and an equivalent pip (check with python3 --version and pip3 --version or pip-3.6 --version).
+Getting to this point is beyond the scope of the readme, please check with your favorite search enginge on installing Python / pip 3 for your platform.
 ### Data Generation Stage
 1. Clone the repo ```git clone https://github.com/namebrandon/time-series-gen.git```
+2. The only import we need is boto3 for now.
+You can pip install the requirements.txt which is overkill for this stage, or just pip install boto3.
+Ensure you are using pip for Python 3 and are targeting your python 3 environment.
+For me, this required the following ``` pip3 install --upgrade pip && pip3 install boto3 ```
 2. Create secrets.txt with your relevant account in the root of the repo
 3. Update launch-ec2.py with your relevant information (there are account / region specific settings, this will not work out of the box.
 4. execute the launch-ec2.py script and capture the output IP address of the ec2 instance. ```python3 launch-ec2.py```